Screen Time, Sleep and Healthy Digital Habits

 Emotional Activation

-You may benefit from reducing screen time if you notice:
+You may benefit from healthier digital habits if you notice:

 Scrolling without enjoying it